-- 1. research/creative productivity that slightly exceeds expectations at rank but does not rise to the level of an acceleration; - 2. research/creative productivity that would otherwise qualify for an acceleration, but that is accompanied by weakness in teaching or service; - 3. receipt of a major fellowship or award in a period when research/creative activity, teaching, and service meet merit expectations; - 4. university service or disciplinary service well above and beyond what is expected for rank; - 5. carrying a higher teaching load than is required, and/or the receipt of a teaching or mentorship award; or - 6. extensive contributions to community/public service, and/or extraordinary contributions to the university's stated "Equity, Diversity, and Inclusion" mission.
+- 1. research/creative productivity that slightly exceeds expectations at rank but does not rise to the level of an acceleration. - 2. research/creative productivity that would otherwise qualify for an acceleration, but that is accompanied by teaching and service that does not meet merit expectations. - 3. receipt of a major fellowship or award in a period when research/creative activity, teaching, and service meet merit expectations.

+- 4. University, department, and/or disciplinary service well above and beyond what is expected for rank. - 5. carrying a higher teaching load than is required, and/or the receipt of a teaching or mentorship award; or - 6. extensive contributions to community/public service, and/or extraordinary contributions to the university's stated "Equity, Diversity, and Inclusion" mission.